-Uses: Stops heat from transferring outside designated area.
+Uses: Stops heat from transferring outside the designated area.
 Stops erosion.
 Prevents carbon monoxide risks.
-Stops fire hazards within length of chimney.
+Stops fire hazards within the length of the chimney.
 Stop smoke/gas transfer between multi-flue chimneys.

-Material used: In most cases a stainless steel liner (304 or 316).
-Furnace/boiler liners come with a stainless steel top plate and rain cap and all connectors from appliances to liner.
-Other liners may be used dependent on your current appliances.
+The material used: In most cases, a stainless steel liner (304 or 316).
+Furnace/boiler liners come with a stainless steel top plate and rain cap and all connectors from appliances to the liner.
+Other liners may be used depending on your current appliances.
 TherMix is used on all fireplace chimney liners.
 (TherMix effectively insulates the liner, maintaining consistent liner temperatures.
 As a result, it reduces condensation, increases drafting efficiency, and aids in a quick ignition – helping establish draft and greatly reducing spillage.)

-Masonry fireplace chimneys: Most masonry fireplaces these days come with a clay tile liner, that can vary greatly in size from chimney to chimney.
-These clay tile liners go bad after time, due to: an open flue (rain and snow pouring down it), poor construction and wear and tear from heat.
+Masonry fireplace chimneys: Most masonry fireplaces these days come with a clay tile liner that can vary greatly in size from the chimney to chimney.
+These clay tile liners go bad after time due to: an open flue (rain and snow pouring down it), poor construction, and wear and tear from heat.
 Those are the main causes, though not being limited to them.
 If any of the aforementioned cases happen – then you must get a new liner.
-The most common way to do this is not by replacing the clay tiles because this is near impossible, since the chimney is now built around it; but to reline the fireplace with a stainless steel liner.
-The stainless steel fireplace liner will fit between your old liner (if possible, sometimes breaking out all the clay tiles is needed) and go from the top of your fireplace chimney, down to the bottom of your smoke chamber.
+The most common way to do this is not by replacing the clay tiles because this is near impossible, since the chimney is now built around it, but to reline the fireplace with a stainless steel liner.
+The stainless steel fireplace liner will fit between your old liner (if possible, sometimes breaking out all the clay tiles is needed) and go from the top of your fireplace chimney down to the bottom of your smoke chamber.
 After that task is completed, TherMix will be poured between the new stainless steel fireplace liner and existing clay tile liner.
-Both the new liner and the TherMix will create a safe fireplace for you to burn in many, many years to come.
+Both the new liner and the TherMix will create a safe fireplace for you to burn in for many, many years to come.